MostafaH04/MagicMouse-HTN2020/README.md

 We used customvision.ai to create an object detection model, and was trained to detect hands using a custom dataset, collected using a python script\n
 - We created 7 Iterations
 - Total of 758 tagged Images (Overall)
+- Used well over 1000 Images to train and test the project

 # Python
 We used python libraries mainly including: